 “I don’t know.
 You know we’re going to move.
 The first thing we’re going to do is have you help us pick out a house.”

 “That means my weekends are going to be house hunting in Davis.
 I’m not interested.
-I want my weekends for myself so I can be with my friends, with Scott, with Todd, with Frank and Heather and Brian and the guys on the freshman football team and all of my other friends who I won’t see once we move.
+I want my weekends for myself because some Saturdays we have football practice, and so I can be with my friends, with Scott, with Todd, with Frank and Heather and Brian and the guys on the freshman football team and all of my other friends who I won’t see once we move.
 Letting me do that is a good start on making it up to me.”

 “You’re not interested in helping us find a house, where you can decide on what your room is going to be like and whether we have a pool or not, and whether it will be walking distance to your high school?”

 “Of course I’m interested in that.
-Just not if it’s going to mess up my getting together with my friends while I still can.”
+Just not if it’s going to mess up my getting together with my friends for what little time I’ll have left while I still can.”